torvalds/linux/Documentation/mm/damon/design.rst

 DAMON modules that provide user space ABIs for general purpose DAMON usage in runtime.

-DAMON user interface modules, namely 'DAMON sysfs interface' and 'DAMON debugfs interface' are DAMON API user kernel modules that provide ABIs to the user-space.
-Please note that DAMON debugfs interface is currently deprecated.

-Like many other ABIs, the modules create files on sysfs and debugfs, allow users to specify their requests to and get the answers from DAMON by writing to and reading from the files.
+Like many other ABIs, the modules create files on pseudo file systems like 'sysfs', allow users to specify their requests to and get the answers from DAMON by writing to and reading from the files.
 As a response to such I/O, DAMON user interface modules control DAMON and retrieve the results as user requested via the DAMON API, and return the results to the user-space.

 The ABIs are designed to be used for user space applications development, rather than human beings' fingers.
 Human users are recommended to use such